-The Local Education Agency (LEA) may receive funds under this part only if such agency conducts outreach to all parents and family members and implements programs, activities, and procedures for the involvement of parents and family members in programs.
+The Local Education Agency (LEA) may receive funds under this part only if such agency conducts outreach to all parents and family members and implements programs, activities, and procedures of parents and family members in programs.
 Such programs, activities, and procedures shall be planned and implemented with meaningful consultation with parents of Title I students.